-Γ Review high school graduation requirements and 4 year college admission requirements. Γ Get involved with extracurricular activities: (band, music, choir, theatre, sports, clubs or volunteer work).
-Focus on your grades and try the best that you can.
+Γ Review high school graduation requirements and 4 year college admission requirements.
+Get involved with extracurricular activities: (band, music, choir, theatre, sports, clubs or volunteer work). ٦ Focus on your grades and try the best that you can.
 Yes!
-9th grade matters for college admissions. ٦ Visit the College/Career Center and begin investigating college or career resources. Г Talk with your parents about your plans after high school. Γ Enroll in summer school classes if necessary. Г See your school counselor if you have any questions or concerns.
-Transition to High School What t are some ways to help my student succeed at Uni?
+9th grade matters for college admissions. Γ Visit the College/Career Center and begin investigating college or career resources. Γ Talk with your parents about your plans after high school.
+Enroll in summer school classes if necessary. ٦ See your school counselor if you have any questions or concerns.
+Transition to High School 'hat are some ways to help my student succeed at Uni?
 Establish a routine at home for completing homework every day, and allow short breaks as needed.
 You can keep your student accountable by checking homework daily and ensuring quiz and test preparation.
 If there are no specific assignments, students can keep up with daily reading, work on long-term assignments, projects or study for upcoming quizzes and tests.
 There's always something your student can do.
 Require your student to use an agenda or a daily planner where homework, projects and exams are written down.
 You can require your student to show you the planner daily.
 Monitor computer use.
 Move the computer out of the bedroom and into the family room.
-Encourage your student to become involved in an extracurricular activity that brings additional meaning to high school.
-Attend and support your student's activities.
+Encourage your student to become involved in an extracurricular activity that brings additional meaning to high school Attend and support your student's activities.
 He/she really does want you there cheering him/her on.
 Check the UHS Webpage for student activities, changes in bell schedules, report card delivery, etc. Check Parent Portal for grade reports.
 Reinforce family values so that your student knows what is expected when he/she has to make choices.
 Verify parent/adult presence and supervision at any party your student is invited to attend.
-Check that there will not be ш any alcohol or illegal substances.
+Check that there will not be appealed at illegal substances. П any alcohol or illegal substances.
 Establish a behavior modification system at home.
 Teenagers need to earn their privileges (e.g., cell phones, computers, socializing, TV, car, lunch release, etc.).
-If your student gets the job done in the classroom, he/she should be rewarded with appropriate privileges.
-However, if your student is not getting the job done in the classroom (e.g., completing homework or not attending class), privileges should be taken away.
-Monitor how your student spends his/her time and make sure he/she gets enough sleep, exercises and eats healthy, balanced meals.
+If your student gets the job done in the classroom, he/she should be comparers, socializing, i.v., car, functi release, etc.).
+If your student gets the job done in the classicom, fle/she should be completing homework or not attending class), privileges should be taken away.

+balanced meals.
 Maintaining balance is a key to success at Uni.